Latest News

 According to the IEA, global inventories have dropped by 246 millions barrels, which is equivalent to 4 million bpd.

-Refiners will also be looking to increase their supply in the near future, ahead of the crucial summer season for fuel consumption in Northern Hemisphere.
-Politics could impede the U.S. surge in exports.
-Gasoline prices could rise sharply if the U.S. inventory shrinks and summer demand increases.
-The Trump administration has denied any claims of oil export restrictions, but that could change once American consumers start feeling the pinch.
+Refiners will also be looking to increase their supply in the near future, ahead of the summer season, which is a crucial time for fuel consumption, especially in Northern Hemisphere.
+Politics could impede the U.S.'s export boom.
+Gasoline prices could rise sharply if the U.S. inventories shrink and summer demand increases.
+Although the Trump administration has denied any claims of oil export restrictions, this could change if American consumers start to feel the pinch.

 (source: Reuters)